 - Mince garlic (pre minced works just fine).

 - Cook your linguine according to package directions.

 - While your noodles are boiling, cook your sauce.

 - To cook sauce: Place olive oil, diced tomatoes, basil, garlic, salt and pepper into your pan on medium heat.

 - Back heat down to medium low and stir frequently for 5-8 minutes.

 - Combine cooked noodles, cheese, and sauce; toss; and serve.

 This side tastes amazing with grilled proteins or zucchini meatballs.
 If you’re looking for a gluten or grain free option, serve the sauce with these zoodles.
-Check out these roasted asparagus or peach caprese salad recipes for more tasty side dishes.
+Check out these roasted asparagus or peach caprese salad, and 5 minute salsa recipes for more tasty side dishes.

 Mama In The Midst contains affiliate links!
 Thank you for clicking around my site!!